IvanVanco/Time-Series-Analysis/README.md

 ### 10.2  **Neural networks - Multilayer Perceptron’s (MLP)**

 I chose **nnfor** package, because it differs from existing neural network implementations for R, in that it provides code to automatically design networks with reasonable forecasting performance, and also provide in-depth control to the experienced user.
 This increases the robustness of the resulting networks, but also helps reduce the training time.\
-**Note that nnfor package relay on neuralnet library, and since neuralnet cannot tap on GPU processing, large networks tend to be very slow to train.**
+**Note that nnfor package relay on neuralnet library, and since neuralnet cannot tap on GPU processing, large networks tend to be very slow to train.
+Our data is not long, so we can create and train more networks.**

-**Model: mlp <- mlp(ttrain, lags=1:12, sel.lag=FALSE, reps = 10000)** where:\
+**Model: mlp <- mlp(ttrain, lags=1:12, reps = 10000)** where:\
 **lags** –allows you to select the autoregressive lags considered by the network.
-If this is not provided then the network uses lag 1 to lag m, the seasonal period of the series.
-You can force that using the argument keep, or turn off the automatic input selection altogether using the argument **sel.lag**=FALSE;\
+If this is not provided then the network uses 1 : frequency(series);\
 **reps** - defines how many training repetitions are used.
 The default reps=20 is a compromise between training speed and performance, but the more repetitions you can afford the better.
 They help not only in the performance of the model, but also in the stability of the results, when the network is retrained. **I found using 10000 samples are quite good estimator, but have patience in mind**;\
 **comb** - How the different training repetitions are combined is controlled by the argument comb that accepts the options median, mean, and mode. **Default is median, and that is in my model**;\
 **hd** - defines a fixed number of hidden nodes.
-If it is a single number, then the neurons are arranged in a single hidden node.
+If it is a single number, then the neurons are arranged in a single hidden layer.
 If it is a vector, then these are arranged in multiple layers. **By default, it will chose optimal number, which in my case is 13 in one layer(For univariate time series, multiple layers are rarely used)**;\
 **difforder** - it is useful to remove the trend from a time series prior to modelling it.
 This is handled by the argument difforder.
 If difforder=0 no differencing is performed.
 For diff=1, level differences are performed.
 Similarly, if difforder=12 then 12th order differences are performed.
 If the time series is seasonal with seasonal period 12, this would then be seasonal differences.
 You can do both with difforder=c(1,12) or any other set of difference orders. **In my case, difforder=NULL then the code decides automatically – chose D1 – first difference**.\

 **In testing and modifying parameters of function, this model got me best results.**